polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/adding-a-module-to-your-runtime.md

     }}
 ```

-## Genesis Configuration
+### Genesis Configuration

-Not all pallets will have a genesis configuration, but if they do, you can use its documentation to learn about it.
-For example, [`pallet_contracts::GenesisConfig` documentation](https://substrate.dev/rustdocs/master/pallet_contracts/struct.GenesisConfig.html) describes all the fields you need to define for the Contracts pallet.
-This definition is controlled in `substrate-node-template/src/chain_spec.rs`.
+Not all pallets will have a genesis configuration, but if yours does, you can use its documentation to learn about it.
+For example, [`pallet_contracts::GenesisConfig` documentation](https://substrate.dev/rustdocs/v2.0.0-alpha.5/pallet_contracts/struct.GenesisConfig.html) describes all the fields you need to define for the Contracts pallet.

+Genesis configurations are controlled in `node/src/chain_spec.rs`.
 We need to modify this file to include the `ContractsConfig` type and the contract price units at the top:

 **`node/src/chain_spec.rs`**